RanRanZhou/bash-heroku-class/bash.md

 	drwx------+  4 okcoders  staff   136 May 31 14:37 Pictures
 	drwxr-xr-x+  5 okcoders  staff   170 May 30 12:48 Public

-The long listing includes file permissions info on the far left, tells us if the file is a directory or a program, gives us the size and the date last modified.
+The long listing shows file permissions on the far left, tells us if the file is a directory or a program, and gives us the size and the date last modified.

 We can also have `ls` show us hidden files with the `-a` flag.
 It's useful to combine this with the long listing option: